moorepants/eme185/content/pages/reports.rst

-The primary purpose of the project proposal is for your team to clearly articulate your understanding of the customer's needs and to share your preliminary research findings, concepts, timeline, budget, and goals.
-This story should convince your instructors and sponsors that you have a clear understanding of the needs, have a realistic scope, and are ready to move forward with concept selection, design, and analysis.
+The primary purpose of the project proposal is for your team to clearly articulate your understanding of the customer's needs and to share your preliminary research findings, concepts, first quarter timeline, preliminary budget, and goals.
+This story should convince your instructors and sponsors that you have a clear understanding of the needs, have a realistic scope, and are ready to move forward with design, analysis, concept selection.

-This document should be shared with your sponsor(s) for feedback in addition to being turned into the instructors.
+This document should be shared with your sponsor(s) by email (cc the instructor and TA) for feedback in addition to being turned into Canvas.
 Be sure to adjust the content to best fit this combined audience.

 **The main content sections of the report should not exceed 6 pages.**